+The material features of the Amended 2010 Plan are outlined below.
 This summary is qualified in its entirety by reference to the complete text of the Amended 2010 Plan.
-Stockholders are urged to read the Amended 2010 Plan in its entirety, which is appended to this proxy statement as Appendix A.
+Stockholders are urged to read the actual text of the Amended 2010 Plan in its entirety, which is appended to this proxy statement as Appendix B and may be accessed from the SEC's website at www.sec.gov.